 If the volume of cast-in-place concrete exceeds 225 CY in any pour, provide a pouring sequence on the plans.
 Complete all concrete pours in less than 5 hours.
-If a pouring rate greater than 45 CY/hr is needed, indicate on the plans the required pouring rate.
+Provide the minimum pouring rate on the plans.

-Detail a keyed construction joint in the walls, 4 inches above the top of the bottom slab.
+Detail a keyed construction joint in the walls, 4 inches minimum above the top of the bottom slab.
 When the height of the wall, measured from the top of the bottom slab, is 8 feet or greater, also detail a keyed construction joint between the walls and top slab.